 New to this series?
 I’m going through the KonMari method from The Life-Changing Magic of Tidying Up to clean my house out once and for all!
-You can see where I cleaned my clothes out here, and where I shared my modified capsule wardrobe here.
-Today, we’re cleaning out books!
+Today, we’re cleaning out books – scroll down to see the entire series!

 After cleaning out my closet a few weeks ago, I was feeling seriously pumped about continuing this challenge.
 Who wouldn’t be thrilled by the prospect of tidying up your home once and never having to do it again?